 This final message is tied to another, that no matter what one does in their life to improve their happiness, it will be nothing compared to what God can give.
 At this moment, before they embrace God, they live “in grots and caves.”
 The unfaithful turn away from the light because it could show them a different path than the one they are on.

-In the final lines the speaker uses first person.
+In the final lines, the speaker uses the first person.
 He refers to his own inability to understand why the people he has discussed made the choices they did.
-They have an inherent “madness” and doomed dependence of materiality.
+They have an inherent “madness” and the doomed dependence on materiality.
 It is one’s need to find physical, earthly happiness that will lead them from the “bright” path to Eternity.